dmo60/lLyrics/lLyrics/README.markdown

   - Lyricwiki.org
   - Letras.terra.com.br
   - Metrolyrics.com
+  - AZLyrics.com
+  - Lyricsmania.com
+  - Darklyrics.com
   - Chartlyrics.com
+  - Leoslyrics.com
   - Lyrdb.com
-  - Sogou.com (provides synchronized lyrics which is not implemented yet)
+  - Sogou.com (only activate this source, if you want to test the synchronized lyrics support)

-More may come in the future...
+It is also possible to retrieve lyrics from the built-in Rhythmbox lyrics plugin, but this is not recommended since it has many bugs and may cause instabilities.